Michael-C-Buckley/mactools/README.md

 Local cache of the IEEE OUI MA-L registry for quick look-ups without needing to consistently hit API endpoints for individual queries.

+`MacAddress` currently automatically performs the look-up on creation.

 The full information is available, including OUI, Vendor, Address, etc.

 The cache also contains specific references to commonly defined non-vendor OUIs